In general, “adequate” would mean that something is enough or satisfactory for a particular purpose.

 Independent Director (ID)

-A director who does not have a material or pecuniary relationship with the company or related persons, except in respect of director fees.
+A director who does not have a material or business relationship with the company or related persons, except in respect of director fees.
 He must be a Non-Executive Director (NED).

-The Code defines an ID as a director who is independent in character and judgement; and that there are no relationships or circumstances which are likely to affect, or could appear to affect, his judgement.
-It provides several tests for independence, the principal one being that the director has “no relationship with the company, its related corporations, its 10% shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the director’s independent business judgement in the best interests of the company” (Guideline 2.3).
+The Code defines an ID as a director who is independent in conduct, character and judgement; and has no relationship with the company, its related corporations, its substantial shareholders, or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the director’s independent business judgement in the best interests of the company (Provision 2.1).

 An interested person is one who could influence the company (known as “entity at risk”) to enter into a transaction with one or more interested persons (known as an “interested party transaction”) that may adversely affect the interests of the company and its shareholders.